 I’ve got a pretty sensitive nose and I’ve always smelled everything since I was a kid.
 I have no idea why but whenever I pick something up no matter what it is I smell it.
-Smell is also linked to memory somehow, so I guess that’s why I have a good memory.
+The smell is also linked to memory somehow, so I guess that’s why I have a good memory.

-Here are a few top choices for worst smelling things
+Here are a few top choices for worst-smelling things